Why study Health and Wellness Promotion at MC?

 Students pursuing the degree in Health and Wellness Promotion at Maryville College understand the multi-faceted health needs of communities and seek to improve the lives of others through the promotion of healthy behaviors.
 This major takes a preventative action healthcare approach and incorporates the knowledge and strategies utilized by health and wellness professionals in a variety of fields.
 When paired with a passion for helping others, the skills and experience acquired in this major prepare individuals for rewarding career roles as health and wellness professionals in worksite wellness programs, health agencies (local, state and federal), community organizations and other healthcare settings.
 Students who receive a B.A. in Health and Wellness Promotion may choose to pursue graduate and/or professional studies in areas such as exercise physiology, health education, health promotion, nutrition, public health, sports marketing and management, sport psychology and other allied health professions.

-Photo of Tiera Kemp
+Photo of Aili King

 Dr. Traci Haydu